GBLille/MassiveFold/README.md

       "jeanzay_jobarray_time": "10:00:00"
   },
 ```
-Where project is your 3 letter project with allocated hours on Jean Zay.
+Where "project" is your 3 letter project with allocated hours on Jean Zay.

 - These parameters will be substituted in the header where the parameter keys are located: